atch2203/blog/src/content/blog/8bit computer.md

   - other
 description: template
 ---
 Last semester, I took an honors colloquium for CS 335: Inside the Box: How Computers Work.
-The main section of the class which was all about the different levels of technology that goes into a computer, building up from how transistors work to logic gates to processor components and more.
-In that class, we
+The main section of the class was all about the different levels of technology that goes into a computer, from how transistors work to logic gates to processor components and more.
+For the colloquium project,